rage/cyber-security-base-19/data/module-2/part-1/server.md

 In NetBeans, this can be done by selecting the Dependencies, and selecting "Download Declared Dependencies".

+You can run the server from Netbeans by selecting `Run` and `Run Project`, and access it with a browser at `localhost:8080`.

 Once finished, submit the assignment to the TMC server.

 </programming-exercise>